Hexa-Studios/hexa-studios.github.io/_posts/2020-11-14-tory-ferry-tickets.md

 	alts="Buying a ticket on the Tory Ferry App"
 %}

+# Web Tickets

+Finally we've updated the Tory Ferry website with a ticketing process too.
+You'll receive an email with your ticket information rather than seeing your ticket in the app, just show this email to any of the Tory Ferry crew when on board.
+The website also uses Stripe technology to securely manage your payment details via the Stripe checkout process and we only store your ticket details.

+## Thanks Yous

+We wanted to take a moment to thank the Ferry team for their help in integrating the payments process into the website and app.
+We'd like to give Marie Clancy a big 'Thank You' too!
+Her first class translation work can be seen throughout the app for the entire ticketing process.

 # Your Ferry Team

-This is a huge update for us and we're excited to share it with you - if you have any questions at all - reach out to us on [Facebook](https://www.facebook.com/toryislandferry) or give us a call on [+353 87 199 3710](tel:+353871993710) and we can help get you started with the update and get you to Tory faster.
+This is a huge update for us and we're excited to share it with you - if you have any questions at all - reach out to the Ferry team on [Facebook](https://www.facebook.com/toryislandferry) or give them a call on [+353 87 199 3710](tel:+353871993710) and we can help get you started with the update and get you to Tory faster.

 {% include post-components/app-buttons.html
 	columns = 2